singhhimanshu2901/RecoverAI/README.md

 - If a payment outcome can't be verified, the case goes to `VERIFY_PENDING` and automation pauses — **RecoverAI never claims a recovery without a verified outcome**
+- Webhook signatures are verified against a shared secret before any case is updated — unsigned or tampered webhook calls are rejected outright
 - Every action, decision, and policy check is written to an immutable audit trail (`GET /audit`)

-## 6. Recovery Attribution (proving the money was actually recovered)
+## 7. Recovery Attribution (proving the money was actually recovered)

 Every intervention gets a unique ID and timestamp.
 A payment is only counted as *agent-recovered* if it succeeds after the intervention within